 From a GEO perspective, Bing’s Copilot is a growing surface for content discovery.
 Copilot answers frequently cite web sources, meaning your content can appear in Microsoft’s AI-generated summaries.

 However, keep in mind that Bing’s overall search market share is still smaller than Google’s.
 Google has 1 billion daily active users, while Bing has 100 million.
-In 2025, Google continues to dominate the global market, holding a 89.54% market share compared to Bing’s 3.98%.
+In 2025, Google continued to dominate the global market, holding a 89.54% market share compared to Bing’s 3.98%.

-For brands, this means your content should be ready for conversational queries, summaries, and task-driven AI interactions happening across the Microsoft ecosystem.
+For brands, this means your content should be ready for conversational queries, summaries, and task-driven AI interactions across the Microsoft ecosystem.

 Traditional SEO prioritized:

-GEO (Generative Engine Optimization) focuses on:
+GEO focuses on:

 Generative AI models pull information in two ways: